 The average American goes through about 100 rolls of toilet paper a year.
 That’s a lot of empty tubes!
 Check out these clever ways to put them to use.

-The average American uses about 57 sheets of toilet paper each day (8.6 sheets per trip to the bathroom).
-That works out to 20,805 sheets of toilet paper per year, per person, or in other words, roughly 100 rolls of toilet paper per year.
-And all that paper means at least 100 cardboard TP tubes, which unlike the paper, get thrown in the trash and not flushed.
+The average American uses about 20,805 sheets of toilet paper per year, or roughly 100 rolls of toilet paper per year.
+And all those rolls of toilet paper translate to as many as 100 cardboard TP tubes, which unlike the paper, get thrown in the trash and not flushed.
 But did you know they can be reused in any number of creative ways?
 Check out these ideas.

 1. Make Seed Starting Pots

 This is an incredibly simple and easy way to reuse toilet paper tubes.
-Take a tube and make cuts all round one end to turn the end of the tube into strips.
-Each strip should be approximately 1/4-inch wide and about an inch deep.
+Even if you’ve already started your seeds, remember this one for next year!
+Take a tube and make 4 cuts all round one end of the tube.
 Fold each strip inwards to form the bottom of the seed pot, then fill with soil and plant your seeds.
 Because the cardboard is biodegradable, you can put the pots directly into the ground when you’re ready to plant, but before you do so, make a couple of cuts along the side of the pot so that the roots can spread out into the garden soil.

 2. Make Wall Art

 You would be surprised at what you can make with toilet paper tubes, a glue stick, and some spray paint.
 By cutting the tubes into thin circles, you can make petal and leaf shapes or intricately filigreed art that looks a little like wrought iron.